The world is changing at

 "Still, I'd like to see it if you don't mind," she firmly insisted, still

-With that, upon seeing he couldn't win the battle of wills, or wits,
+With that, upon feeling little hope of winning the battle of wills,

 tell me what it is and show me how it works," she asked, her voice

 At that point, Len decided to give up his charade.
 "Miss Vaughn, I

 feel I must confess.
 We are, indeed, from the future.
 We came here